-The Company's principal financial instruments comprise cash, receivables and payables.
-The main purpose of these non-derivative financial instruments is to meet the Company's claims liabilities, if any.
+The Company's principal financial instruments comprise cash, payables and receivables.
+The main purpose of these non-derivative financial instruments is to meet the Company's claims liabilities.

 The Company has not entered into any derivative contracts throughout the year and has no derivative financial instruments at reporting date.